Changing your career doesn’t have to mean going into debt.

 The Division of Vocational Rehabilitation (DVR) provides tuition and other assistance for those who have an impairment which “constitutes a substantial impediment to employment.”
 Contact a DVR representative for more details.

 If you do not qualify for other types of funding, a student loan may help cover your tuition costs.
 Our staff cannot assist in applying for loans, but the following are options you may wish to consider.
+Before you apply for a private loan, it’s important to understand what’s involved to avoid any surprises.
+This article by Lend Edu discusses some of the details you should be aware of.

 Trade Adjustment Assistance